itinero/OpenLR/README.md

 ### The basics

 Using this library is very simple.
-There is one decoder and and one encoder for each type of network, OpenStreetMap, NWB or MultiNet:
+There is one decoder and and one encoder for each type of network, OpenStreetMap, NWB or MultiNet.
+A decoder or encoder needs a routing graph.
+How to [create a routing graph dump file](#create_routing_graph) read below.

 ```csharp
 var serializer = new LiveEdgeFlatfileSerializer();